csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

-As with anything, your mileage may vary: you might have a completely different setup that works perfectly for you already, or you might find little value in a <i>Product</i> label, for example, but the beauty of Trello—and agile as a broader concept—is that you can shape it to fit your needs.
+As with anything, your mileage may vary: you might have a completely different setup that works perfectly for you already, or you might find little value in a <i>Product</i> label, for example, but the beauty of Trello — and agile as a broader concept — is that you can shape it to fit your needs.

 I hope this article has proved useful for some, and that you can take it and extend it for your own work.

-Agile and process is something I’m really, _really_ enjoying working on with my clients at the moment, so if you feel like you could use some help then please do [get in touch](/services/) with me—I’d love to work together on this kind of stuff.
+Agile and process is something I’m really, _really_ enjoying working on with my clients at the moment, so if you feel like you could use some help then please do [get in touch](/services/) with me — I’d love to work together on this kind of stuff.